flytbase/flytdocs/source/docs/FlytSim/docker/setup.rst

 3. Get inside *Windows* directory, and open **setup.ps1** with Windows PowerShell application.
 You might have to unblock the file, by opening up its properties.
 This setup would install `Xming x-server <http://www.straightrunning.com/XmingNotes/>`_ for rendering FlytSim's GUI.

-3. Start your FlytSim session by opening **start.ps1** script with Windows Powershell application.
+4. Start your FlytSim session by opening **start.ps1** script with Windows Powershell application.
 This script would start a docker container running FlytSim app and also open a tab in your browser pointing to http://localhost/flytconsole, once it detects a successful launch.

 ..
 Note:: Since, FlytSim is running in its default configuration, **you won’t get to see any Gazebo environment**.
-To shift it to Gazebo based PX4-SITL mode, visit our <rework> :ref: FAQ section.
+To shift it to Gazebo based PX4-SITL mode, visit our :ref:`FAQ section <flytsim_faq1>`.

 5. Wait for around 30-40secs after triggering the above script, for Flytconsole to open up in your browser and if it still doesn’t then try `opening it manually <http://localhost/flytconsole>`_.
 Check for a valid **Connected** status in FlytConsole. **If you don’t get a positive Connected status, check your terminal for any critical error**.
-If yes, then look at our <rework>:ref:Troubleshooting guide for a possible solution or post your query on our `Forum <http://forums.flytbase.com/>`_ or `Gitter Channel <https://gitter.im/FlytBASE/FlytOS>`_.
+If yes, then look at our :ref:`Troubleshooting guide <flytsim_troubleshooting>` for a possible solution or post your query on our `Forum <http://forums.flytbase.com/>`_ or `Gitter Channel <https://gitter.im/FlytBASE/FlytOS>`_.

 Docker Toolbox for Windows [Unsupported]